Bettyshawla/Tic-Tac-Toe-project-1/readme.md

 After i created the basic HTML file with specific Id and Class then i started calling DOM elements on my JavaScript file.

-Once all the necessary variables are created, i started working on their functions and inspecting if my script is working.

 I created a class for the two players that will be playing the game.
 Throughout the game i ended up developing multiple functions for the game.

+Once all the necessary variables are created, i started working on their functions and inspecting my script to make sure itt is working properly.

 However; i wasn't able to solve the automated assignment of values on time.

+## Instruction
+1. Click anywhere on the screen

+2. Enter players name

+3. When you click enter it will direct you to the game.

+4. You have the option to Restart the entire game / reset players by clicking 'Restart' button.
+The other option is the 'Try Again' button which will let you restart just the game.

+5. Throughout the game the score log will keep record of the players score.

  ![](./edited/tic-giphy.gif)

 ## How to play the game
 Click the link below to play the game ...